 Today’s piece is courtesy of guest-blogger Jessica Brodie, one of a number of authors featured in Anchored and Secure: 60 Days of Resting in Grace, a new devotional from Wholly Loved Ministries.
-Pin Me for LaterThis post may contain affiliate links.
-What Does the Bible Say About Grace: A Reflection on Extravagant Love and a Preteen Friendship I got a good lesson in what the Bible says about grace recently courtesy of a tumultuous Continue Reading
+What Does the Bible Say About Grace: A Reflection on Extravagant Love and a Preteen Friendship I got a good lesson in what the Bible says about grace recently courtesy of a tumultuous relationship my preteen daughter, Avery, has with a friend Continue Reading

 Do you trust God?
 How others--do you trust them?
 Sometimes it's difficult, isn't it?
 But as people of faith, we can trust God...and trust.

-Pin me for later!
-This post may contain affiliate links.
-If you're visiting from Proverbs 31 Encouragement Today, welcome!
 Why is being obedient so difficult at times--have you ever wondered?
 We know what we should do, right?
 Within us churns a desire to grow in faith.
 But there's also a crazy inner tug that causes us to vacillate between God's will and our own.
 What to do?
-It often boils down to "God's way" or "my way. " And we Continue Reading
+It often boils down to "God's way" or "my way. " And we find ourselves in a wrestle with temptation.
+It doesn't matter if we're young or old, seasoned or not so much.
+Being obedient can be Continue Reading

 My finger pressed against the end of the hose.
 The water spray arched toward the sky.
 It reached and reached until it could reach no more, it glistens falling to the ground.
 All strength was spent.
 But, the plants were watered.
 Standing there, watering like my daily habit did, I suddenly realized...
 I'm watering a dead tree.
 What on earth am I doing?!?
 Working with some sort of watering autopilot, I watered away.
 I did it out of habit.
 The Continue Reading